 - Need a spot to sit and cool down?
 The Turtle Talk with Crush building has A/C and couches to relax on during the heat of the day – all while enjoying 3 different attractions or just watching the giant screens showing scenes from your favorite Disney movies.
 It’s a great place to eat some snacks and get your energy back up.

 - Want a free snack?
 The Bakery Tour and Ghiradelli both give out free samples, tucked into a little corner of California Adventure.
 Besides, they’re both from San Francisco, so that makes them automatically a must-do in my eyes!

-- Want to save money on transportation?
+- Save money on transportation in Disney World.
 Don’t rent a car when you go to Disney World – you don’t need it!
 Save on the rental, gas, AND $20 per day parking.
-If you’re flying into Orlando, and staying at a resort, you can get the Magical Express to take you to your airport.
+If you’re flying into Orlando, and staying at a Disney World resort, you can get the Magical Express to take you to and from the airport.
 Then, Disney shuttles will take you all over Disney World for free!
 If you’re staying at a non-resort hotel, make sure they have a Disney Shuttle to get you onto Disney property – most hotels near Disney do.
 Take an Uber to your hotel from the airport and then Disney shuttles will take you anywhere you need to go throughout Disney World.

 How to Help Keep the Disney Magic Alive